QAQYYC/QAQYYC.github.io/_pages/about.md

 I am a third-year undergraduate student majoring in Information and Computing Science at the School of Mathematics and Statistics, Wuhan University of Technology.

-In terms of research, I joined a time series research group in the second semester of my sophomore year, where I have been working on the design of efficient spatiotemporal forecasting architectures.

 At present, my research focus has expanded to applications of Learning to Hash, and I aspire to pursue further research in **LLM Long Context Modeling** and **Time Series Forecasting**.
-In terms of engineering and competitive programming, I have received multiple awards in ICPC, CCPC, CCF-CSP, and other national-level programming competitions, demonstrating strong proficiency in algorithm design.

-I am passionate about advancing my understanding of Machine Learning and aspire to make meaningful contributions to the field in the future.
-Please feel free to contact me if you’d like to discuss related research areas.😄
+I am open to **collaboration opportunities**—please feel free to reach out!

 <br>

 # 🔬 Research Skills

-- 💪 **Strongly self-motivated and passionate about research:** My experience includes systematic replication and improvement of deep learning models, as well as practical deployment and fine-tuning of large language models, bridging theoretical understanding with empirical validation.
+- **Research Experience**: Participated in the replication and improvement of deep learning models, as well as the deployment and fine-tuning of large language models, with experience connecting theoretical analysis to empirical validation.

-- 💻 **Excellent algorithm design and code implementation capabilities:** I won **bronze medals** at the ICPC 2024 Regionals and currently have a Codeforces Rating of [<span style="color: blue;">**1777**</span>](https://codeforces.com/profile/TheEndd).
-In addition, I have fully implemented the entire workflow for small-scale language models, **from pre-training to SFT**, enabling them to conduct conversations of a certain quality.
-Further details can be found in the Projection section of this paper.

-- 📐 **Theoretical derivation capability:** In the course of exploring efficient attention mechanisms, I undertook theoretical analysis and derivation of certain lemmas and theorems within the **Performer** framework..
-To better align with my subsequent research directions, I also carried out theoretical derivations of several hashing methods, including **Spectral Hashing**, **Locality-Sensitive Hashing (LSH)**, and **Asymmetric Deep Supervised Hashing (ADSH)**.
+- **Algorithm & Implementation**: Awarded a bronze medal at the ICPC 2024 Regionals.
+Implemented the full training pipeline for small-scale language models, from pre-training to supervised fine-tuning (SFT), enabling basic conversational capability.

+- **Theoretical Analysis**: Conducted theoretical analysis within the Performer framework and explored derivations related to hashing methods, including Spectral Hashing, LSH, and ADSH.

+- **English proficiency**: I have passed the CET-4 and CET-6 examinations.
+I possess experience in independently drafting academic papers and maintain a daily habit of reading scholarly literature.

 <br>